iShares Expanded Tech-Software ETF: Expensive, But Worth It (BATS:IGV)

 Taking a look at the fund's top 5 holdings illustrates a wide range of valuations.
 At the low end, Oracle (ORCL) trades for an enterprise value of around 5 times forward revenue, while Adobe (ADBE) trades for a much higher enterprise value of 17 times forward revenue.
 The rest fall somewhere in between.

-Source: ETF.com IG Overview
+Source: ETF.com IGV Overview

-None of these strike me as absurdly high (I occasionally invest in software companies trading around 20 times EV/Revenue, but rarely pay up more than that).
-Adobe is certainly up there and is at recent historical highs, but the others are still within recent historical multiples, leading me to believe that these companies are, while high, are not substantially overvalued at this time.
+None of these strikes me as absurdly high (I occasionally invest in software companies trading around 20 times EV/Revenue, but rarely pay up more than that).
+Adobe is certainly up there and is at recent historical highs, but the others are still within recent historical multiples, leading me to believe that these companies are, while high, not substantially overvalued at this time.

 Final Thoughts

 The software industry continues to play a larger role in companies and people's lives than ever before, and this is a trend I believe will continue for quite some time yet.
-While there are the older companies in the space, such as Microsoft or Oracle, there are also many younger software companies Trade Desk (TTD) or Zscaler (ZS) (all of which are held by IGV) that not only still have significant addressable markets but are actually creating new demand for their products.
+While there are older companies in the space, such as Microsoft (NASDAQ:MSFT) or Oracle, there are also many younger software companies like Trade Desk (TTD) or Zscaler (ZS) (all of which are held by IGV) that not only still have significant addressable markets but are actually creating new demand for their products.
 Software companies are the technological innovators creating the future.
 IGV is a very solid way to invest in these companies.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.